-- take hand sanitizer to use before and after your journey, or wash your hands, and before you touch your face
+- take hand sanitiser to use before and after your journey, wash your hands regularly and avoid touching your face

 At the bus stop

-- whilst queuing to try to keep 2 metres apart from anyone not in your household or social bubble
+- whilst queuing try to keep 2 metres apart from anyone not in your household or social bubble.

-- consider waiting for the next bus if your bus is a quarter full
+- consider waiting for the next bus if your bus is half full

 - board one at a time, be patient and give priority to those with mobility issues.